yamadharma/blog/content/en/authors/admin/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "yamadharma@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Dmitry S. Kulyabov works as a professor at the Department of Applied Informatics and Probability Theory of Peoples' Friendship University of Russia.
+His research interests are in the field of theoretical physics and mathematical modeling.